 - However, irrespective of the validity of the assignment and irrespective of the fact that there is no transfer of a capital asset as per law, the consideration received by US Co would still be income, which would be in the nature of business profits.

-Taxability of business profit
+Tax ability of business profit

 - As stated by the Applicant, US Co had no fixed place of business in India through which its business was carried on.
-Further, no LSP was ever appointed by US Co to fulfill its obligations of delivery of products to Nokia.
+Further, no LSP was ever appointed by US Co to fulfil its obligations of delivery of products to Nokia.

 - There is nothing on record to show that US Co played any role in the manufacturing and business activities of the Applicant.
-Once the necessary authorization to manufacture and supply the products to Nokia India has been given by US Co to the Applicant, US Co cannot carry on the same business in India or interfere with the business carried on by the Applicant.
+Once the necessary authorisation to manufacture and supply the products to Nokia India has been given by US Co to the Applicant, US Co cannot carry on the same business in India or interfere with the business carried on by the Applicant.

 - The business profits of US Co, i.e. the Assignment fee, cannot be attributable in the absence of a PE in the form of LSP or any other place of business.
 Further, based on the facts on record, the Applicant does not constitute an agency PE for US Co in India under the Tax Treaty.